vwkd/sdrawkcab/examples/fib.md

 Inefficiently recomputes each element from scratch.
 Also doesn't validate argument that `n` is an non-negative integer

 ```
-+ in Number is + alias
++ of Number is + alias
-- in Number is - alias
+- of Number is - alias
-?= in Boolean is ?= alias
+?= of Boolean is ?= alias

 &{
   in is n alias